geckooooo/absclock/README.md

     * That said, there could be Mars, Venus, and moon versions of this clock!

 ### To Do:
+* should geological time enumerations be scoped to the parent time unit?
+Currently they're treated as a flat list, which isn't how it works for nanoseconds.
 * subepoch, subperiod support?
 * picoseconds, microseconds, etc. support?
 * geological time element subunits vary based on the element; determine this representation